Arakelov-Parshin rigidity of towers of curve fibrations: Compact bases

 \begin{cor} A family $f : X \to B$ of canonically polarized manifolds over a compact base is rigid if $H^1(X, \sT_{X/B}) =0$. \end{cor}

-\begin{lem} If $f: Y \to S \times T$ is a family of curves of genus at least two with $S$ and $T$ projective manifolds, such that for some $t \in T$, the restriction $W:=Y_t \to S \times \{t\}$ is non-isotrivial, then there is a finite \'etale cover $U \to T$ from a variety, such that the following isomorphisms holds
+\begin{lem} If $f: Y \to S \times U$ is a family of canonically polarized manifolds with $U$ a manifold and $S$ a projective manifold, such that $W:=Y_u \to S \times \{u\} \cong S$ are isomorphic for all $u \in U$ as schemes over $S$, then there is a finite \'etale cover $T \to U$ from a variety, such that the following isomorphisms holds

 \end{lem}